WHY I MADE THIS PROGRAM

 Some of this looks really hard - like beyond-my-ability hard.

-When will my hair be normal again?
+Will my hair ever be normal again?

 Mijwel S, Backman M, Bolam KA et al. Highly favorable physiological responses to concurrent resistance and high-intensity interval training during chemotherapy: the OptiTrain breast cancer trial.
 Breast Cancer Res Treat.
 2018 May;169(1):93-103. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5882634/